Frequently Asked Questions

 If I am on the Aetna insurance plan now and I am going to study overseas next semester, how does this work with my current insurance?
 Do I fill out paperwork?

-Please go to the following link to the International SOS website to find out about overseas health insurance:
+Please go to the International SOS website to find out about overseas health insurance.

 Is there an annual limit to my out-of-pocket expenses?

-For USC Providers and Aetna Preferred Providers, there is a $3,500 per policy year, per insured person out of pocket maximum.
-For Aetna Student Health Non-Preferred Care Providers there is a $7,000 per policy year, per issued person out of pocket maximum.
-See the USC Student Health Insurance plan for more details.
+For USC Providers and Aetna Preferred Providers, there is a $5,000 per policy year, per insured person out of pocket maximum.
+For Aetna Student Health Non-Preferred Care Providers there is a $10,000 per policy year, per issued person out of pocket maximum.
+See the on-campus USC Student Health Insurance Plan documents for more details.
+Or, see the off-campus USC Student Health Insurance Plan documents for more details.

 How many times a year do I need to request to waive out of the USC Student Health Insurance Plan?